 Livable Nashville Committee

-Through a series of plenary sessions, subcommittee meetings, and engagement with environmental experts, the Livable Nashville Committee will develop a new, prioritized list of ambitious goals and recommendations that reflect the Green Ribbon Committee’s work, NashvilleNext and other related plans, and Mayor Barry’s priorities.
-Throughout the Mayor’s term in office, the Committee will also reconvene on a biannual basis to check-in on progress and implementation.
+Through a series of plenary sessions, subcommittee meetings, and engagement with environmental experts, the Livable Nashville Committee will develop a new, prioritized list of ambitious goals and recommendations that reflect the Green Ribbon Committee’s work, NashvilleNext and other related plans, and the Mayor’s priorities.
+Throughout the Mayor’s term in office, the Committee will also reconvene to check in on progress and implementation.

-They released their Livable Nashville Draft Recommendations in February 2017.
+The Livable Nashville Committee's Draft Recommendations were released for public comment in February 2017.

 - Natural Resources: Sets measurable goals and recommendations to improve our region’s air quality, prevent water pollution in our rivers and streams, and preserve open space.